datavetaren/prologcoin/README.md

 Bob wants his UTXO in `4711*G + 3*H`.
 So Alice gives Bob 5 (one number of the splitted sum.)
-Bob then computes `4711*G+3*H` and `(4711-5)*G` and gives both these numbers back to Alice, who know just replaces:
+Bob then computes `4711*G+3*H` and `(4711-5)*G` and gives both these numbers back to Alice, who just replaces:
 `5*G+3*H` with difference of those two:

 ```